If you are looking for a SonarQube alternative, read below to find out more about similar tools, like Waydev, Jellyfish, and Okay.

 Right after your registration request has been approved, you can start setting up your account.
 After you sign in, you will be prompted to connect your Git repos.
 Waydev supports integrations with GitHub, GitLab, Bitbucket, Azure DevOps, Jira, and their on-premise counterparts. account and authorizing Waydev’s access.
 In a short time, you will be able to see your engineering data in the app.

-Similarly to Waydev, SonarQube requires users to request a trial.
-If your trial request is approved, you need to install an on-premise production instance.
-It’s worth noting that SonarQube doesn’t offer a cloud version.
+Unlike Waydev, SonarQube does not require users to request a trial for the non-commercial version: its free Community Edition.
+You may simply download the latest version and get started by installing an on-premise production instance.
+It’s worth noting that SonarQube offers a sister-service in the cloud called SonarCloud.
 After installing the on-premise instance, you’ll need to set up SonarScanners on the machines where analysis will be executed.

 Apart from the integrations that Waydev supports, SonarQube also integrates with CI tools, such as Jenkins, Azure PipeLines, Bamboo, TeamCity, and AppVeyor.